-This Easter I was praying at home — typically I would be traveling back and forth to church during the Triduum, starting with the foot washing on Holy Thursday and ending with the Saturday vigil.
-I would be singing, sitting still, looking around to see who I knew and trying to maintain a sense of […]
+This Easter I was praying at home -- typically I would be traveling back and forth to church during the Triduum, starting with the foot washing on Holy Thursday and ending with the Saturday vigil.
+I would be singing, sitting still, looking around to see who I knew and trying to maintain a sense of … Continue reading Part I: The Way of Simone Weil: _Waiting For God_(The Letters)

 In short, My Bright Abyss is structured loosely as short prose entries, which include Wiman's poetry and the poetry of other poets, and his life experiences nested together as expressions of his thoughts on religion.